 It is therefore essential that you inform family or someone close that you have insurance.
 Also provide them with a copy of the policy or advise them where to find your important paperwork should they ever need it.

 Identify your needs when purchasing life insurance

 While missed payments are one of the reasons why life insurance may lapse, another is that people just give up on their policy.
-After a certain number of years, a person’s situation may change—along with their continued need for insurance.
+After a certain number of years, a person’s situation may change, along with their continued need for insurance.
 If this is your case, rather than just stopping your life insurance payments, we recommend that you contact your financial security advisor to reassess your needs.
 As an expert in the matter, the advisor will guide you and ensure that you are appropriately insured.
 Remember that if you give up on your policy, the premiums you paid in past years will not be refunded.

-can keep your insurance for life, and it will match your needs whether they remain stable or evolve.
+One way to avoid finding yourself in such a situation is to carefully assess your needs when purchasing life insurance.
+Can keep your insurance for life, and it will match your needs whether they remain stable or evolve.
 Again, working with an experienced financial consultant like those at Matcha Insurance is a good idea.
 If you don’t have a financial advisor, our article How to Choose a Financial Advisor is for you!